Join Us on Facebook

-Lake Granbury Art Association regularly hosts workshops taught by both local and international artists.
-Our facilities are bright and spacious and can accommodate multiple media - from watercolor and acrylics to sculpture and oils.
+If you are an artist interested in setting up a workshop, please contact us.
+Our facilities are bright and spacious and can accommodate multiple media from watercolor and acrylics to sculpture and oils.

 QUICK LOOK WORKSHOP LIST